sciabarracom/kubepass/README.md

 Replace `3` with the actual number of nodes in the cluster.

+## Cleanup

-Remove the entire cluster with:
+When you are  done, remove the entire cluster with:

 ```
 multipass delete --all